Regulation of Underground Contamination in Oil and Gas Production and in Contaminated Sites

 An ELI Professional Practice Seminar

-Join an expert panel to discuss current issues in regulation of subsurface contamination.
-We’ll offer a brief overview of current subsurface regulation before examining issues faced by practitioners, regulators, and the public in addressing subsurface contamination and remediation.
-Panelists will discuss the regulatory structure’s challenges and opportunities as applied to vapor intrusion, the long-term attenuation of contaminants, and the effects of well wall design and integrity.
+An expert panel discussed current issues in regulation of subsurface contamination.
+The session begain with a brief overview of current subsurface regulation before examining issues faced by practitioners, regulators, and the public in addressing subsurface contamination and remediation.
+Panelists discussed the regulatory structure’s challenges and opportunities as applied to vapor intrusion, the long-term attenuation of contaminants, and the effects of well wall design and integrity.

 Dr. Walter Kovalick, Principal, 8th Avenue Consulting (moderator)